 How might negligence impact these critical tests?

-Unfortunately, if fertility clinics do not uphold their duty to their patients, negligence during genetic testing can impact patients and their families for years to come.
+Unfortunately, if fertility clinics do not uphold their duty to their clients, negligence during genetic testing can impact clients and their families for years to come.
 A doctor using their own sperm may not have performed these screenings, as one recent lawsuit alleged, and children may be carriers for these diseases or have serious health concerns as a result.

-Mishandling, contaminating or mislabeling genetic materials, in other cases, might lead to inaccurate results or lead doctors to report the results of another patient’s test.
+Mishandling, contaminating or mislabeling genetic materials, in other cases, might lead to inaccurate results or lead clinics to report the results of another client’s test.
 This negligence can leave parents unaware of the risks their child may face.

-While negligence during the screening process can leave families without the information they need, it is possible to hold healthcare providers responsible for their actions.
+While negligence during the screening process can leave families without the information they need, it is possible to hold healthcare providers and fertility clinics responsible for their actions.
 Exploring your legal options can be the first step toward getting support for your family.